jgulledge19/DataBackup/core/components/databackup/docs/readme.txt

 This is a simple backup your site every 24 hours(assuming the page is visited) or less if you flush the cache.
 It will also purge the backups older then 21 days.

+WARNING
+Becareful were you make the file path for the purge setting.
+If you place this in an existing folder all files older then the purge date will be delete.
+It is recommended that you create a new folder for your backups that are behind the public web.

 [[!getCache?
     &element=`backup`
     &cacheExpires=`86400`